 How to choose and position a compost bin

-A garden compost bin should ideally have ventilation and drainage (think a slatted construction), and contact with the ground.
+A garden compost bin should ideally have ventilation (think a slatted construction, for instance), and contact with the ground.
 'An earth base allows drainage and access to soil organisms, but if you have to compost on a hard surface, then add a spadeful of soil to the compost bin,' advises the RHS (opens in new tab).
 It should also have a cover to protect your compost from the rain, or you'll end up with a mixture that is too wet.

 If it's a kitchen composting bin, place it away from direct sunlight – under the sink is ideal.
 Add a layer of garden soil to the bottom of the bin to help the composting process.
 Whether it's an indoor or outdoor compost bin, the larger the better.

-It is possible to make compost without a bin and use a shady corner of the garden instead.
-Ideally choose an area covered by a tree or some sort of canopy to protect it from the rain.
+It's also possible to make compost without a bin and use a shady corner of the garden instead.
+Ideally, choose an area covered by a tree or some sort of canopy to protect it from the rain.
 That said, most gardeners prefer to use a container to deter mice and rats.
 You can find our pick of the best compost bins in our buying guide.

 Don't add fish, meat, bones, or dairy waste to your compost bin – you won't get the right balance of nutrients and adding this kind of waste could attract rats or mice to the heap.

-How to DIY compost in 5 easy steps
+How to compost in 5 easy steps

-Speed up the compost process by layering your compost heap or bin correctly: line the bottom with straw, twigs, or even old newspaper, then alternate green and brown (or wet and dry) materials.
+- Layer it: Speed up the compost process by layering your compost heap or bin correctly: line the bottom with straw, twigs, or even old newspaper, then alternate green and brown (or wet and dry) materials.
 Veggie peelings, tea bags, and food scraps count as wet, whereas leaves, twigs, and wood ash or pellets count as dry.

-Cover your compost heap.
-Rain will cool the compost heap down and slow the composting process so it’s important to keep it covered.
+- Put a lid on it: Rain will cool the compost heap down and slow the composting process so it’s important to keep it covered.
 If using a compost bin, cover it with the lid provided.

 However, there's another school of thought that says if you layer your compost correctly, making sure that there's ample brown waste between layers of green, you shouldn't need to turn it.